Indianapolis Colts Vs. Houston Texans Preview, Odds: ‘Thursday Night Football’ AFC South Battle For 1st Place

 But as The Star reported, a win for Houston gives the Texans an edge.
 Though the teams would split the first two tiebreakers — head-to-head record, and divisional record (with both at 3-1) — Houston currently has an advantage in wins over common opponents.

 With wins over the Los Angeles Chargers and Oakland Raiders, the Texans have a two-game lead over Indy in that third tiebreaker.
-The Colts, if they lose Thursday, would need to defeat the New Orleans Saints at home in Week 15, and the Carolina Panthers on the road the following week, to claim that tiebreaker as well.
+The Colts, if they lose on Thursday, would need to defeat the New Orleans Saints at home in Week 15, and the Carolina Panthers on the road the following week to claim that tiebreaker as well.